mandober/debrief.math/260-function/fn.GLOSSARY.md

 For a total function, the domain is equal to its domain of definition, but these two differ for partial functions.
 A partial function `f : A -> B` is not defined over its whole domain `A`; if a subset `S ⊆ A` collects all the elements of `A` for which `f` is defined, then the subset `S` induces a total function, `f' : S -> B`.
 And the subset `S` is then called *the domain of definition* of the original, partial, function `f`.

 ## Empty function
 The empty function arises from partiality which allows some domain elements not to participate in the relation.
 If all domain elements fail to participate we get an empty function.
-Under the view of functions as sets, the graph of function is what defines a fucntion and therefore there is only one empty function.
+Under the view of functions as sets, the graph of function is what defines a function and therefore there is only one empty function.
 But under the stricter definition of a function where a function is determined not only by its graph but by the domain and codomain set as well, there are many empty functions.

 The empty function also arises from enumerability, where the empty set is considered to be denumerable - its members are enumerated exactly by the empty function.